Best voice chat app 2026

 The best voice chat app for talking to strangers.

 Anonymous, one-on-one, voice only.
-Free first conversation.
+One free conversation a month.